Lady Gaga, Norman Reedus, And That ‘Judas’ Video They Did Together [Opinion]

 Lady Gaga is well aware of the theological import of this video.
 The oddness of her visual statements are in line, not with Mary Magdalene’s feelings but rather, it expresses that torn feeling of loving Jesus and very humanly craving sin, as she infers in the song, and various theatrical symbolism.

-Norman Reedus’ portrayal of Judas puts everything into the human perspective.
+Norman Reedus’ portrayal of Judas’ puts everything into the human perspective.
 Norman Reedus with his wildly attractive bad boy image was exactly the right symbol.

 Lady Gaga uses the Magdalene as a symbol, that is in line with Catholic teaching, to represent the Church and each individual sinner that is part of Christianity.
 The Great Adventure Catholic Bible Study has this to say about Mary Magdalene.

 “All of the key female figures in the Gospel of John are bridal archetypes of the Church.
-That is, they are ‘universal signs’ for the Church that is called into relationship with its spiritual spouse, Christ the Divine Bridegroom.
+That is, they are “universal signs” for the Church that is called into relationship with its spiritual spouse, Christ the Divine Bridegroom.
 Among those women in John’s text, Mary Magdalene is second only to Our Lady as a sign of the Church (John 2, 19).”

 Mary Magdalene is the symbol for the sinner saved by grace and she is also a symbol for the redeemed church.
 The Magdalene as portrayed in the video is the symbol of the sinner as a bride to Christ, who may not be faithful all the time, despite their efforts.